ejektaflex/KambrikDocs/docs/apis/experimental/Persistence.md

 * On the server (Server Persistence)
 * In config files (Config Persistence)

+Unlike the persistence methods that many other libraries use, these simply read and write to files.
+Synchronization between the client and server is not done.
+Rather, this persistence API is simply meant for data storage.

 ## Server Persistence

 If our data is serializable, we can store it on the server by declaring a variable like so, passing in an identifier and a default value: